pmanko/BIME550_Project4/DescriptionLogic/readme.md

 To test the restriction classes, load the file into Protégé and run the reasoner.
-Then, navigate to the `Diagnosis > TestDiagnoses` parent class and browse though its children.
+Then, navigate to the `Diagnosis > TestDiagnoses` parent class and browse through its children.
 In each case there should be one or more inferred subclasses that match the name of the test diagnosis.